Recent Comments

 Sarkaria’s Proof of Tverberg’s Theorem 2

 Karanbir Sarkaria 4.
 Sarkaria’s proof: Tverberg’s theorem (1965): Let be points in , .
 Then there is a partition of such that .
 Proof: We can assume that .
-First suppose that the points belong to the -dimensional affine space … Continue reading
+First suppose that the points belong to the -dimensional affine space in … Continue reading

 Sarkaria’s Proof of Tverberg’s Theorem 1

 Helge Tverberg Ladies and gentlemen, this is an excellent time to tell you about the beautiful theorem of Tverberg and the startling proof of Sarkaria to Tverberg’s theorem (two parts).
 A good place to start is Radon’s theorem.
-1. The theorems of … Continue reading
+1. The theorems of Radon, … Continue reading

 Bad Advice; An Answer to an Old Trivia Question